 “Lupron trigger” or Single Dose Lupron

 The physician has selected the dose of “Lupron trigger” depending upon the patient’s condition.
-The dose of “Lupron trigger” is compounded in the pharmacy to obtain the specific strength and volume.
+The dose of “Lupron trigger shot” is compounded in the pharmacy to obtain the specific strength and volume.

-The common dosing sequence followed in such a case is 1 mg in 0.2ml or 20 units; 2 mg in 0.4ml or 4 mg in 0.8 ml or 1 ml.
+The common dosing sequence followed in such a case is 1 mg in 0.2 ml or 20 units; 2 mg in 0.4 ml or 4 mg in 0.8 ml or 1 ml.

-The single-dose Lupron contains a one-dose vial with either a 1 ml/cc syringe or a syringe marked in units and a 27, 28 or 30-gauge ½ inch needle for subcutaneous injection.
+The single-dose Lupron contains a one-dose vial with either a 1 ml/cc syringe or a syringe marked in units and a 27, 28, or 30-gauge ½-inch needle for subcutaneous injection.

 One “Lupron down-regulation” contains dosing for two weeks, i.e. a multi-dose vial of Leuprolide acetate (5 mg/ml) with a volume of 2.8 ml and 14 disposable syringes for daily subcutaneous injection.

-The patient may require to order additional syringes marked in units rather than ml/cc for the correct administration of the dose.
+The patient may be required to order additional syringes marked in units rather than ml/cc for the correct administration of the dose.

-Application of Lupron trigger
+Application of Lupron trigger shot

-Lupron trigger shots along with the Antagonist protocol is preferred for women who have a risk of developing ovarian hyperstimulation syndrome, or women with Polycystic ovary syndrome, younger women, laboratory test result reported women with high levels of anti-mullerian hormone (AMH) and antral follicle count (AFCs), African American women, and women who produce a high number of eggs in a recent cycle.
+Lupron trigger shots along with the Antagonist protocol is preferred for women who have a risk of developing ovarian hyperstimulation syndrome, women with Polycystic ovary syndrome, younger women, laboratory test result reported women with high levels of anti-mullerian hormone (AMH), and antral follicle count (AFCs), African American women, and women who produce a high number of eggs in a recent cycle.